OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:13

-You call Me ‘Teacher’ and ‘Lord’, and you are right, for so I am.
+You refer to Me as ‘Teacher’ and ‘Lord’, and you are right, for that is what I am.

 ## John 13:14